Block-Tschain/ig-projekt-1-Tschaein/TT800trainNN/README.md

 4. **Dependency Installation**: Additional dependencies, like Roboflow, are installed to facilitate the data handling and model training process.

 5. **Data Loading from Roboflow**: The notebook utilizes Roboflow, a service for managing and preprocessing datasets for machine learning, to load the required data for the project.
 It uses a secret key for secure access to the dataset.
+You can also use your own dataset by uploading it to Google Drive and changing the data path in the `data.yaml` file.

 6. **Data Path Corrections**: The paths in the `data.yaml` file are corrected to ensure they point to the appropriate directories within the notebook environment.
 This step is critical for seamless training and validation processes.